-Open-source packages on NuGet.org are a part of nearly every single modern .NET5+ application.
+Open-source packages on NuGet.org are a part of nearly every single modern .NET5+(.NET 5 to .NET 8) application.
 They’re almost certainly, a part of some of the ones you and your team develop.

 Major vulnerabilities, dependencies, and licensing risks are an inherent part of using NuGet.
 This happens because while NuGet is easy to get started with, it gets complex quick.